kubecost/docs/aws-spot-instances.md

 * `awsSpotDataPrefix` optional configured prefix for your spot data feed bucket
 * `spotLabel` optional Kubernetes node label name designating whether a node is a spot node.
 Used to provide pricing estimates until exact spot data becomes available from the CUR
 * `spotLabelValue` optional Kubernetes node label value designating a spot node.
 Used to provide pricing estimates until exact spot data becomes available from the CUR.
 For example, if your spot nodes carry a label `lifecycle:spot`, then the spotLabel would be "lifecycle" and the spotLabelValue would be "spot"

+Spot data feeds are an account level setting, not a payer level.
+Every aWS Account will have its own Spot data feed.
+Spot data feed is not currently available in AWS GovCloud.

 ## Troubleshooting Spot Data feed